frappe/erpnext/erpnext/docs/user/manual/en/human-resources/salary-and-payroll.md

 __PF:__ Fund collected during emergency or old age.
 12% of the basic salary is automatically deducted and goes to the employee provident fund.

 __Medical Allowance:__ The employer pays the employee for the medical expenditures incurred.
-It is tax free up to Rs.15,000.
+It is tax-free up to Rs.15,000.

 __Bonus:__ Taxable part of the CTC, usually a once a year lump sum amount, given to the employee based on the individual’s as well as the organizational performance for the year.